 Question 5.97.2 in Implementation Guide 2015-1, as Amended

 5.3.
 Q—A cost-sharing multiple-employer pension plan covers only volunteer firemen.
-Employer contributions are assessed as a dollar amount per active volunteer.
+Employer contributions are assessed as a dollar amount per active plan member.
 How does this affect requirements for presentation of information in schedules of required supplementary information (RSI) about measures of the net pension liability and contributions in relation to covered payroll?

 A—Employer contributions to the pension plan are not based on a measure of pay; as a result, there is no covered payroll.
 Therefore, the requirements in paragraphs 36b and 36c of Statement No. 67, Financial Reporting for Pension Plans, as amended, for ratios that present the net pension liability and contributions, respectively, as a percentage of covered payroll would not be applicable for this plan, and those ratios should not be presented in the RSI schedules.